obi-nwokogba/groovy-movie/README.md

 - Allow users post comments under each movie and discuss.
 - Allow a user save their favorite movies and series.
 - Clicking on a title at the top marquee should automatically pull up that movie's information.
+- Allow users create lists, or probably broadcast a live status on what they might be watching at the moment.